 The knowledge acquired at Diploma level does not go unrecognised by the industry’s decision-makers; being able to use the letters DipWSET after your name adds prestige and credibility to your CV.
 “When I tell people I've got the Diploma there's an immediate recognition,” says Bernice Cheng, Founder of xBorderWines in Hong Kong.

 Many prospective employers are aware of the rigour, discipline and depth of knowledge required to hold those magic letters, so much so that many even stipulate the Level 4 Diploma as a pre-requisite for senior positions.
-Regine Lee MW, Head of Operations at Liberty Wines in the UK commented:
+Tom Hunt, General Manager, Hawksmoor New York commented:

 Personal development and network building